Fyssion/mc-status-bot/README.md

 ![Full Status Example](images/full.png)
 ![Offline Status Example](images/offline.png)

-A simple Discord bot that displays the status of a Minecraft server in the sidebar.
+A simple Discord bot that displays the status and player count of a Minecraft server in the sidebar.

 For more info, including installation, configuration, and usage, visit the [documentation.](https://fyssioncodes.com/mc-status-bot)